Ideas for a greener festive season

 Did you know it’s estimated that in the UK we give 81 million unwanted gifts a year!
 Scary, right?
 Check out these ideas to help reduce waste from gift-giving:

-- Re-gift – if you have any unwanted gifts why not re-gift to someone on your list.
+If you have any unwanted gifts why not re-gift to someone on your list.

-- Make it – dust-off those crafting, baking or creative skills to make a personal hand-made gift.
+Dust-off those crafting, baking or creative skills to make a personal hand-made gift.

-- Shop local – reduce the gift-miles and check if any local or independent shops or makers have what you are looking for.
+Reduce the gift-miles and check if any local or independent shops or makers have what you are looking for.
 There are loads of wonderful, local businesses in Bristol who would love your custom.

-- Reduce the packaging – if shopping online, check to see if you can get it delivered with minimal packaging:
+If shopping online, check to see if you can get it delivered with minimal packaging:

 - Check their shipping or packaging policy – do they use recyclable/minimal packaging?